CodingCryptoTrading/dca-crypto-bot/README.md

 _DCA-bot_ is a Python-based program for making recurring and automatic cryptocurrency purchases.
 Being developed using the [ccxt](https://github.com/ccxt/ccxt) library it can work on almost every exchange (although, it has only been tested on Binance) and on every crypto/crypto or crypto/fiat pair available on the chosen exchange.
 It was designed to run on 24/7 servers that are as light as a Raspberry Pi.

+The bot can operate in three DCA modalities:
+ - **Classic**: buy a fixed dollar amount regardless of price conditions
+ - **BuyBelow**: buy only if the price is below a price level
+ - **VariableAmount**: map a price range onto an amount range, so that when the price goes down the amount of dollars invested increases

 ### What is DCA?
 Dollar-Cost-Averaging (DCA) is a popular investing strategy in which a fixed dollar amount of a desired asset is bought at regular time intervals, regardless of market conditions.
 It is particularly suitable for markets with high volatility such as cryptocurrency markets.
 While DCA might not provide the best possible returns, it has the added benefit of making you sleep well at night, even during bear market periods.